Drill4J/helm-charts/README.md

 Install in Kubernetes on Cloud

 # Installation NGINX Ingress Controller
+When use kubernetes 1.18 then use ingress-nginx version 3.36.0 When use kubernetes 1.22 then use ingress-nginx version latest
 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx && helm repo update
 helm install --atomic nginx-ingress ingress-nginx/ingress-nginx --version 3.36.0